 - Founded in 1996 by WWF (World Wildlife Fund) and Unilever.

-- Independent non profit organisation which sets standards for sustainable fishing.
+- International non-profit organisation which sets standards for sustainable fishing.

 - Standards are based on FAO’s (Food and Agriculture Organisation of the United Nations) “Code of Conduct for Responsible Fishery”.